-For some of us, we found out in kindergarten, say when we were the goofy pink pig in a school play, holding a large cardboard animal in front of our puffy party dress, wearing a big white bow in our equally puffy hair (later immortalized in photographs we’d see again and again).
+Some of us learned this lesson early.
+For example, it may have been in kindergarten, when we were cast in the role of the goofy pink pig in a school play, holding a large cardboard animal in front of our puffy party dress, wearing a big white bow in our equally puffy hair (later immortalized in photographs we’d see again and again over the years).

-But there are others, I suppose, who didn’t know until high school or adulthood maybe, when they didn’t get the promotion they wanted or didn’t become famous, or, if they did, it didn’t turn out to be what they’d hoped.
+But there are others, I suppose, who didn’t find out until high school or even adulthood, when they didn’t get the promotion they wanted or didn’t become famous.
+Or, if they did, it didn’t turn out to be what they’d hoped.

 Whenever it happens, we eventually learn: Not everyone can be the star.

-And maybe I’ve just known this for so long that I’m justifying, but, here’s my take: It’s not so bad to play a supporting role.
-In order for anyone to be a star, someone has to be a fan.
+And maybe I’ve just known this for so long that I’m prone to justifying the position, but here’s my take: It’s not so bad to play a supporting role.
+In order for anyone to become a star, others must play the supporting roles to get them there.

-or every leading lady, there’s a winsome best friend.
-For every best-selling author, there are publishers and editors and illustrators, not to mention readers—the people who ultimately determine a book’s success.
+For every leading lady, there’s a winsome best friend.
+For every bestselling author, there are publishers and editors and illustrators, not to mention readers – the people who ultimately determine a book’s success.

-There are, of course, the rockstars of food, the ones everyone wants to eat and talk about: the steak dinners, the homemade pizzas, the chocolate tortes.
-I think of them as the popular kids who never went through awkward stages and won every award.
+There are, of course, the rockstars of the food world, the ones everyone wants to eat and talk about: the steak dinners, the homemade pizzas, the chocolate tortes.
+I think of them as the popular kids who never went through any awkward stages and won every award in school.

 Everyone seems to overlook the cooked carrots or the boiled green beans.

-These everyday vegetables aren’t dynamic forces on their own – maybe more of the bookworms or so-called geeks, but yet they make a big difference to an overall meal, completing dinners, bringing out the flavor of starring entrees, giving you nutrition when you need it.
+These everyday vegetables aren’t dynamic forces on their own – maybe more like the bookworms or so-called geeks, and yet they make a big difference to the overall meal, completing dinners, bringing out the flavor of starring entrees, and providing the nutrition you need.

-So I offer this recipe in honor of all the unappreciated, in an attempt to shine the spotlight somewhere new, somewhere deserving: rosemary-covered roasted red potatoes.
+So, I offer this recipe in honor of all of those who so often go unappreciated, in an attempt to shine the spotlight somewhere new, somewhere deserving.
+I know you will enjoy these rosemary-covered roasted red potatoes.

-Whatever you’re having for dinner this next week, I bet at least once, this so-easy-to-make, so-easy-to-love side dish will be the perfect complement.
+Whatever you’re having for dinner this week, I bet at least once, this easy-to-make, easy-to-love side dish will be the perfect complement.

 Firm to the touch, red potatoes are more sugary than regular potatoes, but less starchy.
 And look at them!
 You can’t deny they’re pretty.
 Set on a plate with grilled chicken or blackened fish, they provide a punch of color with vibrantly rich red skins.